CeresBarros/SpaDES4Dummies/docs/Part1_DummyModel.md

 The end of the template `.R` script defines a function called `.inputObjects`.
 This is where the developer should include code to provide the defaults for any input objects required by the module.
-This is the ideal place to produce the R template raster, instead of in `abundanceInit`, as it would allow a future user (or module) to provide their own R template (e.g. for another study area).
+This is the ideal place to produce the template raster, `r` , instead of doing so in `abundanceInit`.
+This will allow a future user (or module) to provide their own `r` object (e.g. for another study area).
-At it is, any R supplied by the user or another module will be overridden by the execution of the `init` event.
+If on the other hand we don't do this and create `r` during the `init` event, any `r` supplied by the user will be overridden by the execution of `init`.

-Default inputs should be supplied in a way that allows these defaults to be overridden by the user (by supplying a named list of objects via `simInit(objects = ...)`) or by any other modules that produce these objects.
+As a rule of thumb, default inputs should be created in a way that allows their values to be overridden by the user (by supplying a named list of objects via `simInit(objects = ...)`) or by any other modules that produce these objects.
 For this, we rely on the `SpaDES.core::suppliedElsewhere` function, which detects if a given object has already been supplied by the user or if it will be supplied by another module.

 Note that `suppliedElsewhere` does not know whether the module that supplies the object will be executed *before* the present module, as it is blind to module scheduling order.